Ebony Salmon: Houston Dash

+Return to Aston Villa

+On 8 September 2023, it was announced that Salmon had returned to Aston Villa on a three-year deal.
+In the 2023–24 season, Salmon scored in the 2-1 away victory against Everton.

 International career

 Youth

 On 28 April 2017, Salmon made her debut for England Under-17s in a 2–0 defeat to the United States.
-In her third appearance for the national team, she scored both of her country's goals in a 6–2 defeat in the United States after coming on as a half-time substitute.
-Salmon also scored in the following match, a 10–0 victory against Latvia, and added two goals in 6–0 win against Slovakia in October 2017 to help qualify for the UEFA Women's U17 Championship.

-In May 2018, Salmon captained England at the tournament.
+In her third team appearance, she scored both of her country's goals in a 6–2 defeat in the United States after coming on as a half-time substitute.
+In 2018 U17 Championship qualification, Salmon scored in a 10–0 victory against Latvia, and added two goals in a 6–0 win against Slovakia in October 2017 to help qualify.
+In May 2018, Salmon captained England at the U17 Championship.
 After scoring in a 2–1 defeat to Spain, Salmon scored a hat-trick in 18 minutes against Italy to secure a place in the knockout rounds.
 She appeared in the semi-final and third-place fixtures as England finished the tournament in fourth.

+On 3 April 2019, in the under-19 squad for 2019 U19 Championship qualification, Salmon scored two goals in the 7–0 victory against Turkey, with another goal in the 2019 U19 Championship against Belgium.
+In October 2019 for 2020 U19 Championship qualification, she scored in each group match, with one goal against Cyprus and Serbia, and two against Belarus, in matches that England all won.
+The 2020 U19 Championship was subsequently cancelled due the COVID-19 pandemic in Europe.

+On 12 October 2021, after her senior team debut earlier in the year, Salmon captained the Under-23 team to a 1–0 victory against Belgium, and appeared as a substitute in the 11–0 win against Estonia on 30 November.
+In February 2022, she scored two goals against France in each game of the double-header fixture.
+On 8 April, she again captained the U23 team, this time against Netherlands for a 0–0 draw.
+From October until December 2023, Salmon featured in the new U23 European League, against Italy, Portugal, France, and Spain.

 Senior

 In February 2021, Salmon received her first senior international call-up as a late addition to Hege Riise's first squad as interim England manager.
-She made her debut on 23 February as an 84th minute substitute for Rachel Daly in a 6–0 friendly win against Northern Ireland.
+She made her debut on 23 February as an 84th-minute substitute for Rachel Daly in a 6–0 friendly win against Northern Ireland.
+In August 2022, she was selected for 2023 World Cup qualification matches.

+Salmon was allotted 219 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

+Personal life

+Born in England, Salmon is of Jamaican descent through her father.